 Exams in College

-If you have approval for exam times that exceed the 4 hours duration or you need to be in a single room through requiring a scribe/amanuensis, then you must take your exams in College.
+You cannot ask to take youe exams in College.
+Exams in College take place if you have approval for exam times that exceed the 4 hours duration or you need to be in a single room through requiring a scribe/amanuensis, then you must take your exams in College.
 There are other exceptional circumstances, such as complex medical cases where exams must be taken in College.
+The Tutorial Office will contact you if you need to take your exams in College.
 In addition, if you experience a sudden, unexpected illness, this may also require exams to be taken within College.
 The University stipulate that a separate room is normally only agreed if you are using an amanuensis or you have a disability or illness which would be disruptive to other students taking exams in the same room.
-The DRC does not recommend that students sit in a separate room unless it is specified in their supporting documents that they should have one-to-one invigilation and advice is given as to why this is necessary.
-Anxiety and stress over exams are not considered reasons for you to take exams in College.
+It is not recommended that students sit in a separate room unless it is specified in their supporting documents that they should have one-to-one invigilation and supporting documents specifically confirm why this is necessary.
+Anxiety and stress over exams are not considered reasons.
+Please arrange to meet a College Nurse to talk about exam anxieties or stress.
+It is important to raise concerns with a College Nurse if you find exams difficult.

-Each year the University require College to liaise with students who have previously taken exams in College to ensure, that going forward, arrangements cannot be met by using the central exam locations provided by the University in the designated venues for students where special arrangements for exams are required, namely:
+Each year, in the Michaelmas Term, the University require College to liaise with students who have previously taken exams in College to ensure, that going forward, arrangements cannot be met by using the central exam locations provided by the University in the designated venues for students where special arrangements for exams are required, namely:

 - The Titan Suite (for those requiring a PC and/or extra time and/or rest breaks)